vikasprsd7/BITSoM-x-Masai-Assignment/03_sql/sql_answers.md

    AND COUNT(*) > 20
 ORDER BY avg_risk_score DESC;

+### Result Summary
+The query didn’t return any results because no region had enough transactions to meet the requirement of more than 20.
+  - Two regions did have high average risk scores (above 50):
+  - APAC scored 67.54, but it only had 13 transactions.
+  - NOT FOUND scored 62.00, but it only had 9 transactions.
+  - Other regions like EU and US had just 4 transactions each, and their average risk scores were below 50.

+**NOTE:** The rule was-**average risk score > 50 AND more than 20 transactions**;and no region met both conditions.

 ## Q7 Find users with 3 or more failed or chargeback transactions on the same day
 ### Query